 Behavioural Commitment to Values-Based Activities

 Create or find a list where you can select a principle to guide the way you hope to live.
-For example, being physically fit or creating art, and then take a small step toward connecting to this principle.
+For example, being physically fit or creating art, and then taking a small step toward connecting to this principle.
 If you picked creating art, then maybe looking up art classes online would be your first small step.

 Best Possible Self (Accomplishments)